F-Stack/f-stack/doc/F-Stack_API_Reference.md

 	int ff_fcntl(int fd, int cmd, ...);

  fcntl() performs one of the operations described below on the open file descriptor fd.
-The operation is determined by cmd. more info see man fcntl
+The operation is determined by cmd. more info see man fcntl.

 #### ff_sysctl